 What is an Electricity Deposit?

-Electricity deposits are an upfront sum of money paid by consumers to a retail electricity provider (REP) in order to purchase electricity despite.
+An Electricity deposit is an upfront sum of money paid by consumers to a retail electricity provider (REP) in order to purchase electricity.
 REPs sometimes require deposits for several reasons that we will explain later on.
 But deposits are primarily necessary because typically people use electricity AND THEN they pay for it, unlike other commodities and transactions.
 Deposits are assessed in case a customer fails to pay their bills.

 In doing so, the deposit acts as the retail electricity provider's last-resort method of recuperating a customer's unpaid balance.
 Now you may be wondering, "Why do they want a deposit, and what does that mean about me and my payment/credit history?"
 So let's jump right in and explain what every Texan should know about electricity deposits.